IntersectMBO/cardano-node/doc/stake-pool-operations/keys_and_addresses.md

 #### Query the balance of an address

+> NOTE: Ensure that your node has synced to the current height which can be checked at [explorer.cardano.org](https://explorer.cardano.org)

 To query the balance of an address we need a running node and the environment variable `CARDANO_NODE_SOCKET_PATH` set to the path to the node.socket:

 ```